African Research Leader scheme

 ARL – Professor John Gyapong, University of Ghana

-UK principle investigator – Professor Moses Bockarie, Liverpool School of Tropical Medicine
+UK principal investigator – Professor Moses Bockarie, Liverpool School of Tropical Medicine

 Lymphatic filariasis (elephantiasis) in Ghana is caused by the parasitic worm Wucheria bancrofti transmitted by mosquito vectors.
 As part of a WHO global programme, the Ghana Filariasis Elimination Programme has been in operation since 2000.